sladiri/hyper-sam/README.md

 -   app: Render function, effectively just a component at the root level (see component examples below).
 -   `actions {}`: An object containing **Action functions** which may be called from buttons, etc.
-    -   `action:: propose => arg => proposal`: An optionally asynchronous function.
-Its return value is proposed to the **Accept function** of the model which may update the state.
+    -   `action:: propose => arg => (proposal, cancellable?)`: An optionally asynchronous function.
+Its return value is proposed to the **Accept function** of the model which may update the state. **If cancellable is set, the action can be aborted** (eg. while calling an API).
+To abort a pending proposal, the action has to be called again (the proposal will be ignored).
 -   `accept:: ({ state, proposal }) => void`: This is the **Accept function** of the model.
 -   `nextAction:: ({ state, actions }) => void` : This optional function may call **actions** according to some state.
 It is automatically called after each state update.
 -   `state {}`: Optionally, an initial state can be passed.
 This minimises checks inside the components, if you already have an empty Array instead of undefined for example.